Skip to main content

 TensorFlow I/O

-TensorFlow Model Analysis | TFMA
+TensorFlow Model Analysis (TFMA)

 TensorFlow Lite (TFLite)

-Get predictions from a forecast model | Vertex AI | predictions for a forecast model
+Get predictions for a forecast model | Vertex AI

-Use a custom container for prediction | Vertex AI | custom container for prediction
+Use a custom container for prediction | Vertex AI

 To customize how Vertex AI serves online predictions from your custom-trained model, you can specify a custom container instead of a pre-built container when you create a Model resource.
 With a custom container, Vertex AI runs an arbitrary Docker container of your choice on each prediction node.